ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 ### Solid state (NVMe) file system

-The solid state storage file system is a 1 PB high performance parallel Lustre file system similar to the /work file systems.
-However, unlike the /work file systems, all of the disks are based solid state storage (NVMe) technology.
-This changes the performance characteristics of the file system compared to the /work file systems.
-Testing by the ARCHER2 CSE team at EPCC has shown that you may see I/O performance improvements from the solid state storage compared to the standard Lustre file systems on ARCHER2 if your I/O model has the following characteristics or similar:
+The solid state storage file system is a 1 PB high performance parallel Lustre file system similar to the work file systems.
+However, unlike the work file systems, all of the disks are based solid state storage (NVMe) technology.
+This changes the performance characteristics of the file system compared to the work file systems.
+Testing by the ARCHER2 CSE team at EPCC has shown that you may see I/O performance improvements from the solid state storage compared to the standard work Lustre file systems on ARCHER2 if your I/O model has the following characteristics or similar:

 - You read/write lots of files in parallel (e.g. your software uses a file-per-process